-Privacy and anonymity is an important issue in the modern world and there are examples of privacy violations everywhere.
+Privacy and anonymity are important issues in the modern world and there are examples of privacy violations everywhere.
 Before we get to some of them we first need to address why privacy matter, because today government officials, company owners, the news and regular people all ask the same questions:

 Why would you want privacy?
 What are you hiding?
-Are you criminal?2
+Are you criminal?

 It’s natural to seek privacy